 Weyco Group, Inc. designs and markets quality and innovative footwear for men, women and children under a portfolio of well-recognized brand names including: "Florsheim," "Nunn Bush," "Stacy Adams," "BOGS," "Rafters," and "Umi."
 Inventory is purchased from third-party overseas manufacturers.
 The majority of foreign-sourced purchases are denominated in U.S. dollars.
 The Company has two reportable segments, North American wholesale operations ("wholesale") and North American retail operations ("retail").
 In the wholesale segment, the Company's products are sold to leading footwear, department and specialty stores primarily in the United States and Canada.
-The Company also has licensing agreements with third parties who sell its branded apparel, accessories and specialty footwear in the United States, as well as its footwear in Mexico and certain markets overseas.
+As of December 31, 2012, the Company also had licensing agreements with third parties who sell its branded apparel, accessories and specialty footwear in the United States, as well as its footwear in Mexico and certain markets overseas.
 Licensing revenues are included in the Company's wholesale segment.
-As of December 31, 2013, the Company's retail segment consisted of 17 Company-owned retail stores and an internet business in the United States.
+As of December 31, 2012, the Company's retail segment consisted of 23 Company-owned retail stores in the United States and an Internet business.
 Sales in retail outlets are made directly to consumers by Company employees.
 The Company's "other" operations include the Company's wholesale and retail operations in Australia, South Africa, Asia Pacific (collectively, "Florsheim Australia") and Europe.
 The majority of the Company's operations are in the United States, and its results are primarily affected by the economic conditions and the retail environment in the United States.